 Attorney IV - Filled

-The Legal Advisor provides legal counsel and guidance to the Disaster Recovery Office on the development of disaster recovery plans and the implementation of activities.
+The Legal Advisor provides legal counsel and guidance to the Disaster Recovery Coordination Office, Managers and Steering Board/Committee on disaster recovery plans and activities.
 The Legal Advisor represents the Disaster Recovery Office of the SC Department of Commerce.